Meet Our Legal Team

 Mary McMullen, Paralegal

 Mary has been with the firm since 2015 and brought with her, two years of additional Paralegal experience.
 Mary received a Bachelor of Science in Economics and a Bachelor of Science in Finance from Central Washington University in Ellensburg, Washington.
 Her primary areas of focus at the firm are family law, landlord-tenant, business formations and maintenance, real estate and contracts.
-Mary is a Juris Doctor candidate and will begin law school in the fall of 2019.
+Mary is a Juris Doctor candidate and will begin law school at the University of Kansas in the fall of 2019.
+Mary is a member of the Military Spouse JD Network.

 Candelaria Boone, Administrative Assistant